zcorleissen/documentation/source/api_v2_general_resources.rst

    $ ERROR

-Get the data for an ad-hoc query request.
+Get the data for an ad-hoc query request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash